Corneal injuries

 Treatment of corneal injuries

-Corneal abrasions are treated with an antibiotic eye ointment or eye drops for several days to prevent infection.
+Corneal abrasions are often treated with an antibiotic eye ointment or eye drops for several days to prevent infection.
 The doctor will need to follow you up to check that the wound has healed and that your vision is all right.

 If a corneal foreign body is detected, eye drops are used to numb the surface of the eye so that the foreign body can be removed.
-In addition to topical antibiotics, a cycloplegic eye drop may also be used to prevent painful spasm of the muscles which constrict the pupil.
-Metallic foreign bodies may leave behind a ‘rust ring’, which will need to be removed under topical anaesthesia.
+In addition to topical antibiotics, a cycloplegic eye drop may also be used.
+This prevents painful spasm of the muscles which constrict the pupil.

 Prevention